trongnghiango/betternews/README.md

 ## Usage

-To use this project, you will first need to have a running postgres server.
+To use this project, you will first need a running Postgres server.
 You can set this up with Docker.

 ### Development